jasoncoon/esp8266-fastled-webserver/README.md

 Features
 --------
-* Turn the NeoPixel Ring on and off
+* Turn the strip on and off
 * Adjust the brightness
 * Change the display pattern
 * Adjust the color